Ammar111222/Supervised_LinearRegression/README.md

 Q2.Explain how linear regression can help solve this problem?

-Ans: When we plot the graph with the input features and the target variable i.e lowest prize,we will see a sort of linear line and Linear Regression is the simplest algorithms in Machine learning for predictive modeling.Linear regression can help solve this problem by finding a linear relationship between the input features (such as date, market category, product category, grade, and demand) and the target variable (lowest price).
+Ans: When we plot the graph with the input features and the target variable i.e lowest prize,we will see a sort of linear line and Linear Regression is the simplest algorithms in Machine learning for predictive modeling.Linear regression can help solve this problem by finding a linear relationship between the input features (such as date, market category, product category, grade, and demand) and the target variable (lowest price).Then we train the model which then allows the model to predict the lowest price for new instances based on their feature values,